tomoyuki28jp/web4r/docs/en/tutorial/part3.markdown

 Tutorial Part 3.
-Defining a page
+Defining a web page
 =================================
-[defpage](http://web4r.org/en/api#defpage) is a macro to define a new page.
-Users can visit a defined page by accessing an uri like 'http://localhost:8080/PATHS'.
+[defpage](http://web4r.org/en/api#defpage) is a macro to define a web page.
+Users can visit a defined web page by accessing an uri like 'http://localhost:8080/PATHS'.

 Syntax: